quantidexyz/levr-sdk/docs/client-hooks/query/use-projects.md

 # useProjects

-Get a list of all registered Levr projects from the factory.
+Get a list of all registered Levr projects using paginated factory query.

 ## Usage